Hit the track with these Kart-based Android racing games…

 Themed games have become increasingly popular over the years, and the fat feline known as Garfield has several available in the Play Store.
 Garfield Kart Fast & Furry is a racing game featuring the gang from the classic comic strip.
 Depending on how you feel about the style, it could also be considered the best looking game on our list.

-Whether you want a quick match or time trail, Fast & Furry can keep you busy and you’ll get multiplayer mode to boot.
+Whether you want a quick match or time trial, Fast & Furry can keep you busy and you’ll get the multiplayer mode to boot.
 Challenges are a large part of the gameplay, but the real stars of the show are the cast.
 You’ll have the chance to race with 8 unlockable charters including Garfield, Jon, Liz, and Odie.
-Nermal is present as well, they couldn’t leave out the cutest cat in the world after all.
-It’s free to download, but there are some IAP’s present.
+Normal is present as well, they couldn’t leave out the cutest cat in the world after all.
+It’s free to download, but there is some IAP’s present.

 7. Go Kart Racing Game (free)

 This one doesn’t have the flashiest name and you won’t get stunning 3D graphics either.
 That doesn’t mean it isn’t worth your time, however, especially if you appreciate games with a retro flair.
-The developers have given this one that vibe and taken a top-down approach to Go Kart racing.
+The developers have given this one that vibes and take a top-down approach to Go Kart racing.